kshira06/Module-2/Loops-Palindrome Number check.md

-## Loops in Python: Palindrome Number Checker
+# Loops in Python: Palindrome Number Checker
+## NAME: Kshira K
+## REG NO: 212224040166
 ## 🎯 Aim
 To write a Python program that checks whether a given number is a **palindrome** using loops.